Jane Vigor: Return to England

 Following the death of Rondeau, and now pregnant, Jane decided to return to England.
 She set off in January 1740, taking with her a letter of recommendation from the Empress addressed to King George II:

-Rather than attempt to travel by sea through the winter, she set out with her servants overland by horse-drawn sledge; she was accompanied on her journey by William Vigor, a Quaker merchant, who was also returning to England.
+Rather than attempt to travel by sea through the winter, Jane set out with her servants overland by horse-drawn sledge; she was accompanied on her journey by William Vigor, a Quaker merchant, who was also returning to England.
 (Vigor was the St Petersburg agent of the Bristol-based timber, iron and steel importers, Graffin Prankard and Caleb Dickinson.)
 They travelled over 550 miles through the region of Livonia and the Duchy of Courland (now part of Latvia) before reaching the port of Memel (now the Lithuanian city of Klaipėda) on the Baltic Sea.

 On their arrival at Memel, they found that the port was full of Prussian officers and soldiers and the only accommodation available was in a crowded inn.
 The following day, Vigor found better accommodation in the home of a Mr. Meyer, a business contact.
 The next day, Jane Rondeau and Meyer were in conversation, when they discovered that the year before, Meyer's son had been travelling in Yorkshire, England when he fell ill with smallpox.
 By coincidence, he was given shelter and nursed back to health in the home of Revd.
 Goodwin of Methley, Jane's father.

 After a few days rest with Meyer and his family, Jane resumed her journey together with Vigor, travelling through Königsberg and Danzig (now Gdansk) to Hanover, where they spent a few days, before travelling on to the port of Helvoit (now Hellevoetsluis) in Holland, from where they were able to obtain a passage to England.